RajsJohal/Jenkins_VPC/README.md

 ## Jenkins NPM Test
 - Start the pipeline with a test build to ensure any changes made to the repo passes the built in tests for the application.
 - Once this build passes, move on to the next build.
+- The automated tests should be carried out in a agent node EC2 rather than the master node as the tests could potentially cause crashes so it is good practice to use agent node.

 ## App SetUp
 ![app code](images/app_code.PNG)